Back to E-commerce Dictionary

 Common Mistakes with Localization

-• Ignoring non-textual elements such as images, videos, colors, and symbols that may have different meanings or impact in various cultures.
+• Using images, colors, or symbols that have different meanings in other countries.

 Tips for Localization